 Ryan’s Story Archive

-Born and bred in Chicago, IL, Gabriella is the co-founder of Catavino.net, Catavino Marketing, Wineblogger.info and the European Wine Bloggers Conference.
+Born and bred in Chicago, IL, Gabriella is the co-founder of Catavino.net and the Digital Wine Communicator’s Conference.
 Considered the “Little Engine that Could”, Gabriella is the motor behind Catavino’s projects, giving them life and fruition.
-Member of the Wine Century Club & the Circle of Wine Writers, a Certified Sherry Educator, Editor for Palate Press, Judge at Essencia do Vinho (2008,2009) and Bacchus (2010) and a post graduate of UMN with a Masters in Education, she can be contacted at Gabriella
+Member of the Wine Century Club, a Certified Sherry Educator, previous Editor for Palate Press, award winning speaker, and a post graduate of the University of Minnesota with a Masters in Education, she can be contacted at Gabriella

 Gabriella’s Story Archive